CVE-2025-5958: Use after free in Google Chrome

 Technical Summary

-CVE-2025-5958 is a high-severity use-after-free vulnerability identified in the Media component of Google Chrome versions prior to 137.0.7151.103.
-This vulnerability arises when the browser improperly manages memory, specifically freeing an object while it is still accessible, leading to heap corruption.
-An attacker can exploit this flaw by crafting a malicious HTML page that triggers the use-after-free condition during media processing.
-Successful exploitation can allow remote attackers to execute arbitrary code within the context of the browser, potentially compromising confidentiality, integrity, and availability of the affected system.
-The vulnerability requires no privileges and no authentication, but does require user interaction in the form of visiting a malicious web page.
-The CVSS v3.1 base score of 8.8 reflects the high impact on confidentiality, integrity, and availability, combined with the ease of exploitation over the network.
-Although no known exploits are currently reported in the wild, the nature of the vulnerability and its presence in a widely used browser make it a significant threat vector.
+CVE-2025-5958 is a use-after-free vulnerability identified in the Media component of Google Chrome versions prior to 137.0.7151.103.
+Use-after-free bugs occur when a program continues to use memory after it has been freed, leading to undefined behavior such as heap corruption.
+In this case, a remote attacker can exploit this flaw by delivering a crafted HTML page that triggers the vulnerability when rendered by the browser's media processing engine.
+The vulnerability allows the attacker to corrupt the heap, which can be leveraged to execute arbitrary code within the context of the browser process.
+This can lead to full compromise of the user's system, including theft of sensitive data, installation of malware, or disruption of services.
+The vulnerability requires user interaction, specifically visiting a malicious or compromised website, but does not require any prior authentication or elevated privileges.
+The CVSS v3.1 score of 8.8 reflects the high impact on confidentiality, integrity, and availability, combined with the ease of remote exploitation over the network with low attack complexity.
+Although no known exploits have been reported in the wild at the time of publication, the nature of the vulnerability and its location in a widely used browser component make it a critical risk.
 The vulnerability was publicly disclosed on June 11, 2025, and users are advised to update to Chrome version 137.0.7151.103 or later where the issue is patched.

 Potential Impact